patelrohanv/patelrohanv.blog/posts/ckad-studying-application-design-and-build.md

   * defined in the container spec - defines the path where the volume data will appear at runtime
   * attaches the volume to a specific container

+##### Volume Types

 * volume type - defines where and how the data storage is handled

-  * hostPath - data is stored in a specific location directly on the host file system, on the Kubernetes node where the Pod is running
+  * `hostPath` - data is stored in a specific location directly on the host file system, on the Kubernetes node where the Pod is running

     * more reading -> <https://kubernetes.io/docs/concepts/storage/volumes/#hostpath>
+  * `type: Directory` - mounts an existing directory on the host
+  * `type: DirectoryOrCreate` - mounts a directory on the host; creates if it doesn't exist
+  * `type: File` - mounts an existing (single) file on the host
+  * `type: FileOrCreate` - mounts a (single) file on the host; creates if it doesn't exist

 sample spec using hostPath

 ```yaml
 apiVersion: v1
 kind: Pod